mbbx6spp/seckey-workshop/README.md

 prompting for.
 You can choose to make an off-card backup if you choose.
 If you do I recommend using a zero knowledge backup solution to store a strong passphrase protected off-card backup and revocation cert.

+By the end of the `generate` process you should have an exported private key and revocation cert output (passphrase protected).